Suzanna-Linn/slua/docs/beta.md

   - returns the same function that we have passed in, so we can use it later to remove it.
     - We can add several functions to the same event, they will be called in the same order in which we add them.
     - If we add the same function again, it will be called twice (or as many times as we add it) when the event triggers.
-    - All the functions are called, we can't stop the calling sequence when we have processed the event.
+    - All the functions are called when the event triggers, we can't stop the calling sequence when we have processed the event.
     - To remove the handler we will need the returned function if we have passed an anonymous function.

 - *newHandler* = **llevents.once**(*name*, *handler*) : adds a one-time event handler.